 Ever wondered what it would be like to go deep-sea diving?

 UCB prides itself on a number of accomplishments and ranks highly in a number of areas.
-With a 20% average acceptance rate for incoming, Out-of-State Freshmen, UC Berkeley admissions are definitely competitive…
+With a 14.8% average UC Berkeley acceptance rate 2020 for incoming, Out-of-State Freshmen, admissions are definitely competitive.

 Don’t be intimidated!
 As always, we’re here to help.